Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 Nick Thieberger joined the workshop virtually to demonstrate [Nyingarn](https://nyingarn.net/), a workspace for working with handwritten or typed manuscripts.
 The platform can help with making digital {{< glossary_link display="formats" id="format" >}} of manuscripts searchable, while maintaining a secure environment for sensitive material.

 Ben and Rosanna Smith then introduced [RO-Crate](https://www.researchobject.org/ro-crate/) and [Crate-O](https://language-research-technology.github.io/crate-o/#/).
-Ben used a physical crate as a metaphor to explain the RO-Crate approach to packaging data.
+Ben used a physical crate as a metaphor to explain the RO-Crate approach to {{< glossary_link display="packaging data" id="data-packaging" >}}.
 He explained how RO-Crate is a {{< glossary_link display="method" id="methods" >}} for bundling materials (like audio files, images or manuscripts) with their associated metadata.
 Rosanna also shared a demonstration of Crate-O, a browser-based platform that can help users convert their materials and metadata into an RO-Crate format.

 <br>